-- The plan submitted to NHSE on 12 June identified total System risks of £121.4m. - These are specific areas to be managed to safeguard delivery of the £50m deficit financial plan. - At M03 the System reported an adverse variance of £0.9m against the planned YTD deficit of £30.4m. - Non recurrent benefits at M3 had mitigated the impact of the YTD recurrent cost pressures. - Planned actions to provide assurance about the delivery of the year end plan include: - update the financial plan risk assessment in light of YTD experience. - focus on the development and implementation of mitigation plans, particularly the delivery of efficiency plans. - The plan submitted to NHSE on 12 June identified total system risks of £121.4m. - There were specific areas to be managed through the year, to safeguard delivery of the £50m deficit financial plan. - The main risks identified at planning stage included: - Efficiency delivery £47.2m risk i.e. 27.8% of the £169.7m efficiency target for the year - Income £27.0m particularly, in relation to Adult Social Care, Service Development Fund and Better Care Fund income - Excess inflation £22.8m particularly, in relation to pay award and drugs costs. - Estimated costs of £1.3m relating to industrial action in June 2024 were included in the YTD performance but were excluded from the submitted plan, in line with the planning guidance. - Excluding industrial action costs, YTD performance was £0.4m favourable to plan. - A summary of the key drivers of the YTD variance was summarised in the table. - Non recurrent benefits at M3 (e.g. cost avoidance, depreciation, and balance sheet adjustments) have mitigated the impact of the recurrent cost pressures at M3. - We now needed to move quickly to recurrent mitigations for continuing cost pressures.
+integ The plan submitted to NHSE on 12 June identified total System risks of £121.4m.
+These are specific areas to be managed to safeguard delivery of the £50m deficit financial plan.
+At M03 the System reported an adverse variance of £0.9m against the planned YTD deficit of £30.4m.
+Non recurrent benefits at M3 had mitigated the impact of the YTD recurrent cost pressures.
+Planned actions to provide assurance about the delivery of the year end plan include: update the financial plan risk assessment in light of YTD experience. focus on the development and implementation of mitigation plans, particularly the delivery of efficiency plans.
+The plan submitted to NHSE on 12 June identified total system risks of £121.4m.
+There were specific areas to be managed through the year, to safeguard delivery of the £50m deficit financial plan.
+There were specific areas to be managed through the year, to safeguard delivery of the 250m deficit financial plan.
+There were specific areas to be managed through the year, to safeguard delivery of the year lncome - £27.0m particularly, in relation to Adult Social Care, Service Development Fund and Better Care Fund income Excess inflation - £22.8m particularly, in relation to pay award and drugs costs.
+Estimated costs of £1.3m relating to industrial action in June 2024 were included in the YTD performance but were excluded from the submitted plan, in line with the planning guidance.
+Excluding industrial action costs, YTD performance was £0.4m favourable to plan.
+A summary of the key drivers of the YTD variance was summarised in the table.
+Non recurrent benefits at M3 (e.g. cost avoidance, depreciation, and balance sheet adjustments) have mitigated the impact of the recurrent cost pressures to M3.
+Next Steps: Non recurrent benefits at M3 had mitigated the impact of the recurrent cost pressures at M3.
+The following actions would be taken to provide assurance about the delivery of the year end plan: Update the financial risk assessment.
+Better understand the range of the risks (i.e. best/likely/worst case) Expedite the development and implementation of mitigations to include: Delivery of efficiencies.
+Development of action plans to address identified cost pressures.